November 11: Peacock to Stream Big Ten College Football In 4K HDR - The TV Answer Man!

 Peacock to Stream 3 College Football Games On Saturday

 Victor, Peacock on Saturday (November 11) will stream the Nebraska-Maryland game at noon ET in 4K HDR (High Dynamic Range).
 The game, which will be played at Memorial Stadium in Lincoln, Nebraska, will be an exclusive on Peacock, meaning it won’t be on NBC or any other network or streaming service.
 Peacock on Saturday will also carry the Minnesota-Purdue game at 3 p.m.
 ET and the Michigan State-Ohio State game at 7 p.m.
 ET, but they will be high-def only on the streamer.
-(The Nebraska-Maryland game will also be available in HD for those who do not have 4K TVs and compatible 4K-enabled streaming devices.)
+(The Nebraska-Maryland game will also be available in HD for those who do not have 4K TVs and compatible 4K-enabled streaming devices.
+Peacock, which has been quiet about its 4K rollout, has not announced which devices are compatible for 4K.)

 Is Peacock the Top 4K Streaming Service?